Sweetie or Geeky

-Valentine’s Day – Sweetie or Geeky?
+Valentine’s Day—Sweetie or Geeky?

 Geeky Side of February 14

-It was on this day in 1980 the US launched the SolarMax satellite to investigate Solar phenomena.
-In addition to collecting valuable data on solar flares, sunspots and sungrazing comets, SolarMax was the first orbiting, unmanned satellite to be repaired in space, adding five more years of lifespan to its mission.
+2. SolarMax satellite launch, February 14, 1980: The US launched the SolarMax satellite to investigate Solar phenomena.
+In addition to collecting valuable data on solar flares, sunspots, and sungrazing comets, SolarMax was the first orbiting, unmanned satellite to be repaired in space, adding five more years of lifespan to its mission.

 Earth as seen from Voyager 1 - a